Ahmed-P-Mostafa/IslamiApp/README.md

 * Count Praise

-* Play Quraan radio for more than 50 channels.
+* Play Quraan radio for more than 50 channels

 ## Getting Started